rochester-rcl/rcl-git-guide/README.md

 # Git Tools
 # Basic Operations
 - Merge
--
-# Github features
-# What is a Diff

 # Intermediate Git Operations
 # Understanding what's going on under the hood
 # Best practices and standards